gidsola/docker-discord-gateway/README.md

 I'm a horrible liar..
 MB

 Moving forward, This code will provide a gateway instance for Discord.
-If you want to use in with Docker here is the config I use(partially):
+If you want to use it with Docker here is the config I use(partially):
 ```javascript
 {
     Image: imageName,